+- Implementing and overseeing management of the Purchase Card Program department-wide; - b.
+Approving deviations from purchase card program policies; and - c.
+Reporting suspected fraud, waste, abuse and/or misuse.

+2.2 Senior Bureau Procurement Official (BPO)

+Senior Bureau Procurement Officials are primarily responsible for, but not limited to:

 - a.
-Implementing and overseeing the management of the Purchase Card Program department-wide; and - b.
-Approving deviations from purchase card program policies.
+Implementing the Purchase Card Program within their Operating Unit; - b.
+Appointing agency program coordinators; - c.
+Developing supplemental guidance; - d.
+Requesting deviations from purchase card program policies; Providing written certification to the SPE that cardholders, approving officials, and agency program coordinators have met annual refresher training requirements; and - e.
+Reporting suspected fraud, waste, abuse and/or misuse.

-1.5.2 Senior Bureau Procurement Official (BPO)

-The Senior Bureau Procurement Official is primarily responsible for, but not limited to:

-a.
-Implementing the Purchase Card Program within their Operating Unit;

-- b.
-Nominating agency program coordinators;

-- c.
-Developing supplemental guidance; and

-- d.
-Requesting deviations from purchase card program policies.

-1.5.3 Purchase Card Program Manager
+2.3 Purchase Card Program Manager

-The purchase card program manager is primarily responsible for, but not limited to:
+The Purchase Card Program Manager is primarily responsible for, but not limited to:

 - a.
-Serving as the contracting officer representative for the Department's SmartPay® task order; - b.
-Serving as Level I Agency Program Coordinator (APC) for all Department charge card business lines (purchase, travel, and fleet cards); - c.
-Developing and updating DOC policies, procedures, and guidance for the purchase card program; - d.
+Serving as the contracting officer representative for the Department's SmartPay® task order: - b.
+Serving as Level I agency program coordinator for all Department charge card business lines (purchase, travel, and fleet cards); - c.
+Developing and updating DOC policies, procedures, and guidance for the Purchase Card Program; - d.
 Serving as the primary point of contact for clarification of policy and contractual issues regarding the charge card program; - e.
-Serving as Chairperson on the purchase card program's risk management team; - f.
+Serving as chairperson on the purchase card program's risk management team; - f.
 Liaising on behalf of the Department with the servicing bank; - g.
-Preparing reports to the Office of Management Budget and General Services Administration; - h.
-Maintaining delegations of authority for agency program managers; - i.
-Creating customized course curricula; and - j.
-Conducting internal control reviews for the purchase card program.
+Preparing reports to the Office of Management and Budget and General Services Administration: - h.
+Maintaining delegations of authority for agency program coordinators; - i.
+Creating customized course curricula; - j.
+Conducting internal control reviews for the Purchase Card Program; - k.
+Establishing and maintaining accounts; - I. Providing general customer service; and - m.
+Reporting suspected fraud, waste, abuse and/or misuse.

-1.5.4 Head of Contracting Office (HCO)
+2.4 Head of Contracting Office (HCO)

-The Heads of Contracting Office are primarily responsible for, but not limited to:
+Heads of Contracting Offices are primarily responsible for, but not limited to:

 - a.
-Managing the purchase card program within their respective contracting office; - Delegating authority to an agency program coordinator to manage the day-to-day operation of the purchase card program; - c.
-Delegating approving official and cardholder authorities with purchasing limits; - d.
+Managing the Purchase Card Program within their respective contracting office; - b.
+Delegating authority to an agency program coordinator to manage the day-to-day operation of the purchase card program; - c.
+Delegating authority to approving officials and cardholders: - d.
 Authorizing the use of convenience checks; - e.
 Reviewing and approving agency program coordinators' reports to ensure compliance with internal controls; - f.
-Terminating delegations and appointments; - g.
-Providing written certification to the SPE that cardholders, approving officials, and agency program coordinators have met annual refresher training requirements; - h.
-Identifying strategic sourcing opportunities; and - i.
+Suspending accounts; - g.
+Terminating delegations and appointments; and - h.
 Reporting suspected fraud, waste, abuse, and/or misuse.

-1.5.5 Agency Program Coordinator (APC)
+2.5 Agency Program Coordinator (APC)